digitalocean/terraform-provider-digitalocean/docs/data-sources/firewall.md

   Droplets from which the inbound traffic will be accepted.
 * `source_load_balancer_uids` - An array containing the IDs
   of the Load Balancers from which the inbound traffic will be accepted.
+* `action` - The action to take for traffic matching this rule.
+  This may be one of "allow" or "deny".
+Defaults to "allow" when not set.

 `outbound_rule` supports the following: